Quick Divorce in Texas (Flat Fee Contract)

-To get started fill out the contract, questionnaire, and submit payment.
+Fill out the contract, questionnaire, and submit payment.
 Once we receive and accept the case, our firm will file the case within 7-10 days of accepting the case and within two days for those paying for a rush file and decree.
 Please keep in mind that we DO NOT get started until all three steps below have been accurately completed.

 NOTE: The above links open a separate tab or browser window and are securely hosted externally by RightSignature and LawPay.

 Below is a fee schedule for the most common divorces cases we receive.
-For a complete fee schedule, please review the uncontested divorce packet linked below.
+For a complete fee schedule, please review the divorce packet linked below.